-So, perhaps this story of the sleepy CFO and the dead tree will convince you that Less is More.
+So, perhaps this story of the sleepy CFO and the dead tree will convince you that Less is More!

 Roger McNamara Bio:

 Roger is a 25+-year veteran of the Payments Industry, most recently as the Director of Business Development with American Express in the US.
-He has worked on the largest Acquisition targets for acceptance across multiple Industries and across the globe that include : Airlines, Communications, Technology, Cruise Lines, Entertainment, Fractional Jet, Freight, Government, Healthcare, Insurance, Oil & Gas, Residential Rent, Restaurants, QSR’s, Retail, Services, Supermarkets, Travel, Vehicle Sales, B2B and Wholesale.
-Over that time, he has sold more than $200 Billion worth of Card processing and became an expert in Bankcard Interchange and Discount Rates, how they are calculated and what merchant pay to accept Credit and how this is dramatically different from what they believe they pay.
-He is an expert in Merchant Statement analysis and payment processing and the rules and regulations associated with payments and the associations.
-Roger has also developed the insight for Merchant Services Salesforces and salesforces in general to be able to better position their products and gain share particularly in B2B.
+He has worked on the largest Acquisition targets for acceptance across multiple industries and across the globe that include Airlines, Communications, Technology, Cruise Lines, Entertainment, Fractional Jet, Freight, Government, Healthcare, Insurance, Oil & Gas, Residential Rent, Restaurants, QSR’s, Retail, Services, Supermarkets, Travel, Vehicle Sales, B2B and Wholesale.
+Over that time, he has sold more than $300 Billion worth of Card processing and became an expert in Bankcard Interchange and Discount Rates, how they are calculated and what merchants pay to accept Credit, and how this is dramatically different from what they believe they pay.
+He is an expert in Merchant Statement analysis and payment processing and the rules and regulations associated with payments and associations.
+Roger has also developed the insight for Merchant Services Salesforces and salesforces, in general, to be able to better position their products and gain share, particularly in B2B.
 Let him show you how you can too.
 He can be reached at firstname.lastname@example.org.